-It’s rare to find any puppy that doesn’t have an excess of energy.
+It’s rare to find any puppy that doesn’t have excess energy.
 Puppies are the same as young children.
 Dashing everywhere at 90 mph is par for the course with a puppy as it is with a child.
-It’s probably going too far to describe a Cockapoo as crazy.
+It’s probably going too far to describe a Cockapoo as hyper.
 In reality, owners are witnessing an intelligent dog with a working heritage that requires enough exercise and mental stimulation to calm them down and be more relaxed.

 One thing you might see with Cockapoos is the “doodle dash,” where your dog has what I like to call a mad five minutes.
 They dash around the house, and it’s one way they can release any excess energy.
 You can read more about the “doodle dash” here.

-Exercise Your Cockapoo More
+Exercise Your Hyper Cockapoo More

-Just taking the dog outside to do their business will never satisfy a Cockapoo.
+Taking the dog outside to do their business will never satisfy a Cockapoo.
 Take longer walks, and if you’re physically able, stride out when you’re walking, forcing your dog to walk much more quickly to keep up with you.

-Mental Stimulation For Your Cockapoo
+Mental Stimulation For Your Hyper Cockapoo

 Another indoor game we play is hide and seek.
 For this one, my wife, Emma, joins in.
 Luna and I stay outside while Emma finds somewhere to hide in the house.
 Luna will play this game all day long if she can.